spacetelescope/jwst/docs/jwst/cube_build/main.rst

-In the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, on the other hand, where the input can be a collection of data from multiple exposures covering multiple bands, the default behavior is to create a set of single-band cubes.
-For MIRI, for example, this can mean separate cubes for bands 1A, 2A, 3A, 4A, 1B, 2B, ..., 3C, 4C, depending on what's included in the input.
+In the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, on the other hand, where the input can be a collection of data from multiple exposures covering multiple bands, the default behavior is to create a set of single-channel cubes.
+For MIRI, for example, this can mean separate cubes for channel 1, 2, 3 and 4. depending on what's included in the input.
 For NIRSpec this may mean multiple cubes, one for each grating+filter combination contained in the input collection.
 The calwebb_spec3 pipeline calls cube_build with ``output_type=band``.
 These types of IFU cubes will have a linear-wavelength